ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

       - Leave a field blank
     * - Incorrect selection
       - Choose the wrong option
+    * - Copy from within household
+      - Copy from household member
     * - Month and day swaps
       - Swap month and day
     * - Zip code miswriting